 When he was 5 years old he was sent back to Tiahuanaco to live with his grandparents.
 His grandfather was an Aymara chieftain and his grandmother taught him about the importance of his people's history and encouraged him to continue painting and drawing, bringing his Andean culture to life.
 It was his grandmother who instilled in him a deep love and respect for the ancient customs, traditions, legends, and knowledge of the Andean peoples and here his art truly flourished.
 Because the land of his birth and the land of his people both greatly influence his art, Mamani considers himself both Quechua and Aymara.

 Eventually Mamani Mamani went on to study agronomy and law at the University of San Andrés in La Paz, but his first love was his art.
 Having no resources to buy proper art paper, he continued to paint and sketch on newspapers while he studied.
 Attending university caused him much internal conflict as he struggled to find balance between the Western cultural values and politics he was being taught while maintaining his indigenous identity.
-Eventually, he says, "the color emerged in me to keep away the bad spirits and to not stay in darkness.
+Gradually, he says, "the color emerged in me to keep away the bad spirits and to not stay in darkness.
 The energy of the Andes, of Tata (Father) Sun and Mother Moon and the sacred Pachamama (Mother Earth).
 The coca leaf arose in all my being, a being of hope.
 Mamani Mamani turned into color through light."
 Mamani painted profusely during this time and never turned back.

 Roberto Mamani Mamani's works of art all contain elements of Andean culture.
 The colors he uses have specific meanings and represent parts of his culture and the folklore and beliefs of his people.
 In his paintings, yellow suns are male, pointed mountains are male, rounded mountains are female, blue moons are female, horses (brought to the Americas by the Spaniards) represent the colonization and enslavement of his people, and so on.
 Each piece tells a story and each color and shape is specifically chosen to represent part of that story.
 Mamani also paints in series (women, archangels, grandmothers, llamas, suns, mountains) and other sets.